ibexa/documentation-user/docs/getting_started.md

 - **Content mode** gives you access to the content repository.
 It lets you navigate the Content tree, create, edit, move, copy, delete content, etc.
 - **Page mode** allows you to manage website pages and website content from the pages themselves.
-It is only available for eZ Enterprise users and allows you to create and edit Landing Pages and make use of other Enterprise-specific functionalities.
+It is only available for eZ Enterprise users and allows you to create and edit block-based Pages and make use of other Enterprise-specific functionalities.